mjmaher987/Hardwar-Arduino/README.md

 ## About
-This repository is created to brainstorm for the day 1 of the hardwar event, hosted by ce department of Sharif university of technology.
+This repository is created to brainstorm for the day 1 of the hardwar event, hosted by the CE department of Sharif university of technology.

 ## Ideas